rtm516/GeyserMC-wiki/Common-Issues.md

 Commonly, people may have issues with Geyser not showing up in their server list or run into similar issues.
 This page contains a few common issues people may encounter that you might have as well as potential fixes for them.

 # "Unable to connect to world"
 This error means that the Bedrock client cannot find the server.
+If this occurred after updating a plugin version of Geyser, ensure that you shut off your server, swapped the Geyser jar, and then started up your server.

-Check the solutions below for potential solutions, make sure you're port forwarded or make sure your hosting provider can support Geyser.
+Otherwise, check the solutions below for potential solutions, make sure you're port forwarded or make sure your hosting provider can support Geyser.

 # Geyser Not Showing Up in Server List
 This is a _very_ common occurence and is usually one of a few problems nearly every time.